mhallerud/multiplex_wormhole/README.md

 # multiplex_wormhole
 Optimizing PCR primer design for multiplex amplicon sequencing.

+**Important: This pipeline is still in development.
+Use at your own risk!**

 # Dependencies
 This pipeline relies on primer3 for primer design and MFEprimer for dimer calculations.
 To setup your files to run:
 - Primer3 can be downloaded [here](https://github.com/primer3-org/primer3/releases).
 The path to primer3_core will need to be updated on line 18 of scripts/primer3.sh will need to be updated to reflect your local version.
 Primer3 version